 - How big is your church?

-Sound superficial?
-It is.
+It’s pretty superficial.
 But the answers to these questions set the tone for their relationships.

 Denominational affiliation identifies the pastor’s theological, political and ideological beliefs.
 Church size indicates where the pastor falls in the ecclesiastical pecking order.
 (Because size apparently matters when it comes to pastoral ability.)